-The SCMS SM Java API is used for updating, querying, and configuring the SM.
+The SCMS SM Java API Programmer Guide is used for updating, querying, and configuring the SCMS Subscriber Manager (SM).
 It consists of two parts, which may be used separately or together without limitation.

-- SM Non-blocking Java API: A high-performance API with low visibility to errors and other operation results.
-Supports automatic integrations with OSS/AAA systems. - SM Blocking Java API: A more user-friendly API.
+- SM Non-blocking Java API-A high-performance API with low visibility to errors and other operation results.
+Supports automatic integrations with OSS/AAA systems. - SM Blocking Java API-A more user-friendly API.
 Supports user interface applications for accessing and managing the SM.

-A set of APIs with exactly the same functionality is available in C and C++ as well.
+Note A set of APIs with exactly the same functionality is also available for the C/C++ environment.